teholm/amazon-guardduty-hands-on/README.md

 Take a closer look at the **Event Pattern**.
 The pattern Alice setup for all the rules specifies particular findings.

-> Like Alice, you can create CloudWatch Event Rules that are triggered for particular findings but you can also create a centralized rule that is triggered based on any GuardDuty finding.
+> Like Alice, you can create CloudWatch Event Rules that are triggered for particular findings but you can also create a rule that is triggered based on any GuardDuty finding in order to have a centralized workflow.
 Below is an example of an Event Pattern that would trigger for any GuardDuty finding:

 ```
 {